has over 35 years of experience in the health, wellness

 She is a proud U.S. patriot and considers herself an honorary

-military veteran having had both a father and former spouse
+military veteran having had both a father, an MS First Class,

-the world, including Spain, Guam, California, Hawaii, the
+the Philippines, Japan, Spain, Guam, California, South Carolina,

-Hawaii and Maryland, Grace is happy to be "back home"
+Grace is happy to be "back home" in Jacksonville,